 Berthing is quick and efficient and the port has extensive experience of servicing vessels for the subsea sector.

-Smith Quay has a 180-metre berth, and can take vessels with a draft of up to 10m.
-The unique selling point, however, is the 16,000m2 of working area, complemented by a further 32,000m2 in reclaimed land to the west, which is ideally suited to both the offshore and onshore renewables sectors.
+Smith Quay has a 170 metre berth, and with a water depth of 10m CD.
+The unique selling point, however, is the 16,000m2 of working area, complemented by a further 32,000m2 in reclaimed land immediately to the west, which is ideally suited to both the offshore and onshore renewables sectors.

 The port was involved in construction of the European Offshore Wind Deployment Centre (EOWDC), an offshore wind test and demonstration facility developed by Swedish energy group Vattenfall off the coast of Aberdeenshire.

-The port accommodated floating cranes with a maximum lifting capacity of 5,000t and barges that transported the 11 turbine foundations to the wind farm.
+The port accommodated floating cranes with a maximum lifting capacity of 5,000t and barges that transported turbine foundations to the wind farm.